edgardojimenez/mobws/README.md

 #Features
 * Rest base Endpoints
 * Supports CORS
-* Backend for 2 mobile apps
+* Backend for mobile apps

 #To do
-* JavaScript endpoint test
+* Jasmine.js unit test to test endpoints
 * Authentication
-* Azure Backend
+* Move backend to Azure